Health Secret of Korea’s Bibimbap, Prepared to Perfection

 What’s more, the dish can easily be prepared for vegetarians as well!
 Restaurants with various versions of the dish have been popping up in different parts of the world, and these creative adjustments to the dish give it an added visual appeal and taste, making them well-received by international customers.
 Thanks to its gaining popularity, bibimbap is now being intensively studied for menu development and researched for its nutritional benefits.
 Let’s learn more about how bibimbap came to capture the hearts of so many.

 One might argue that bibimbap is a type of fast food, in the sense that it is all eaten together after being tossed and stirred thoroughly.
 However, it is actually the very opposite.
 Unlike most fast foods, bibimbap contains many beneficial ingredients including both vegetables and meat.
 This also represents Korean’s long-held belief in harmony, created by oseak (the five cardinal colors of traditional Korean art).

-On top of its aesthetically pleasing appearance, bibimbap appeals to all the senses through its textures, smells, and rich taste.
+The colorful ingredients please the eyes while the savory smell of sesame oil tickles the nose once the vegetables are mixed with rice.
+Each bite provides a mouthful of bursting flavors of the sauce and the vegetables.
 The dish also provides the option of cooling it off before eating or having it served in a hot dish to maintain the high temperature.
 You may have seen a photo of bibimbap carefully prepared on a golden yugi (Korean brassware) or the heavy-duty dolsot (stone pot).
-This expresses a chef’s careful calculation in considering a customer, making sure it is enjoyed thoroughly until the last bite.
 Considering these characteristics unique to bibimbap, one can easily see that it is a thoroughly prepared meal that will not only aid your health, but also heal your mind.